top of page

 • You'll put down a deposit when you start, and receive it back once you've attended at least 11 of 14 Saturday sessions and delivered your project presentation.

-• The bond signals serious commitment - both to yourself and to your cohort.
+• The bond signals serious commitment - both to yourself and to your cohort - and has helped us achieve a high completion rate over our previous rounds.

 Key Dates - 2026

-• City ice-breaker sessions (online): Saturday 7 March.
+• Saturday 5 September: City ice-breaker sessions (online)

-• Final project presentations: Saturday 13 June, followed by celebration dinners in each city.
+• Saturday 12 December: Final project presentations, followed by celebration meals in each city

 Sign up for email updates

-Sign up for TARA program updates - new cohorts, application deadlines, and opportunities to get involved.
+Sign up here to be notified about TARA - application deadlines, new target cities, and opportunities to get involved.

 Thanks for submitting!